canonical/ubuntu-pro-docs/explanation.rst

 Canonical support
 ~~~~~~~~~~~~~~~~~~

-For customers with Ubuntu Pro plus support, an overview of what is included in your support contract.
+For customers with Ubuntu Pro plus support, you'll find information here about what is included in your support contract.

 .. toctree::
    :maxdepth: 1